philterd/phileas/README.md

 *Phileas is a PII and PHI redaction engine.*

 For a turnkey text redaction engine, see [Philter](https://philterd.ai/philter/), which is built on top of Phileas and provides a REST API interface for redacting text.
-Philter includes commercial support and access to optimized natural language processing (NLP) models for general, legal, financial, and healthcare text.

 **For optimal security, Philter runs entirely within your cloud and never transmits data outside of your cloud.** Custom AI models are available for domains like healthcare, legal, and news.
 Learn more at [Philter](https://philterd.ai/philter/).